-- a) Application forms for credit-by-examination must be completed and fees paid before the examinations may be given. - b) A student may attempt to take credit-by-examination in any individual course only once.\ - c) Students may not attempt credit-by-examination in courses for which they are already registered.
-Additionally, students may not attempt credit-by-examination in courses which they have already completed and for which they have grades on their transcripts. - d) In-House examinations are to be prepared by the department faculty responsible for teaching the course that is to be tested.
-The Division Chair shall attest that the examination to be used is appropriate to the course and is not one that has been used previously for in-class examination sessions. - e) CLEP exams are prepared by the College Board.
-The CLEP tests listed in this catalog have been approved for credit by College Division Chairs. - f) Persons meeting specified score requirements on either CLEP or In-House exams will then have credit applied to their transcripts.
+1. Application forms for credit-by-examination must be completed and fees paid before the examinations may be given.

+- 2. A student may attempt to take credit-by-examination in any individual course only once.\ - 3.
+Students may not attempt credit-by-examination in courses for which they are already registered.
+Additionally, students may not attempt credit-by-examination in courses which they have already completed and for which they have grades on their transcripts. - 4.
+In-house examinations are to be prepared by the department faculty responsible for teaching the course that is to be tested.
+The Division Chair shall attest that the examination to be used is appropriate to the course and is not one that has been used previously for in-class examination sessions. - 5.
+CLEP exams are prepared by the College Board.
+The CLEP tests listed in this cata log have been approved for credit by College Division Chairs. - 6.
+Persons meeting specified score requirements on either CLEP or In-House exams will then have credit applied to their transcripts.

-\CLEP examinations may be retaken if unsuccessful on the first try; however, a six-month period must pass before attempting to retake the test.
+\CLEP examinations may be retaken if unsuccessful on the first try; however, a sixmonth period must pass before attempting to retake the test.